About ACBA

 Nieves Law Firm

-Jo-Anna Nieves formed the Nieves Law Firm, APC in order to help those accused of crimes navigate the complex and challenging legal process of the criminal justice system.
-Jo-Anna is the former Chair of the ACBA Barristers Section Executive Committee and former Chair of the ACBA Judicial Appointments Evaluation Committee.
-She also volunteers as a mentor for El Centro Legal de la Raza’s Youth Law Academy and is a member of the Earl Warren Inns of Court.
+Jo-Anna Nieves formed the Nieves Law Firm, APC in order to help those accused of crimes navigate the complex and challenging criminal justice system.
+Jo-Anna is the former Chair of the ACBA Barristers Section Executive Committee, former Chair of the ACBA Judicial Appointments Evaluation Committee, and the President-Elect of the ACBA Board of Directors.
 She has been named a Super Lawyers Rising Star every year since 2016 and her firm has been recognized as one of the fastest growing law firms in the nation by Law Firm 500.
+Most recently her firm was named one of the fastest growing privately held companies in the nation by Inc. 5000.
+She attributes her Firm’s success to her genuine commitment to helping people thrive in difficult situations.

 Janice Cho